abhiwand/atk/api-doc/src/main/resources/python/frame/covariance_matrix.rst

 Parameters
 ----------
 columns : [ str | list of str ]
-    The names of the column from which to compute the matrix Names should refer to a single column of type vector, or two or more columns of numeric scalars.
+    The names of the column from which to compute the matrix.
+    Names should refer to a single column of type vector, or two or more columns of numeric scalars.

 Returns
 -------
-A matrix with the covariance values for the columns
+A matrix with the covariance values for the columns.

 Notes
 -----